kubernetes/minikube/docs/vmdriver-none.md

 * When run in `none` mode, minikube has no built-in resource limit mechanism, which means you could deploy pods which would consume all of the hosts resources.

 * minikube and the Kubernetes services it starts may interfere with other running software on the system.
-For instance, minikube will start and stop container runtimes via systemd, such as docker, rkt, containerd, cri-o.
+For instance, minikube will start and stop container runtimes via systemd, such as docker, containerd, cri-o.

 ### Data loss